Nintendo Entertainment System models: PlayChoice-10

 The PlayChoice-10 is an arcade system developed and marketed by Nintendo.
 Released in August 1986 as the successor to the Nintendo VS. System, the PlayChoice-10 was developed as a means to showcase NES games while maintaining revenue from the arcade business; it did so by allowing players to test up to ten games, one at a time.
 The first games offered were Baseball, Tennis, Golf, Excitebike, Wild Gunman, Mario Bros., Super Mario Bros., Duck Hunt, Hogan's Alley, and Balloon Fight.

 Two upright cabinet variants of the PlayChoice-10 were offered: a stacked dual-screen one and a single-screen one.
 A "cabaret" variant of the dual-screen cabinet, featuring a 9-inch screen on top of a 15-inch one instead of two 25-inch screens, was available in markets outside the United States.
 Conversion kits were also available for both dual-screen and single-screen formats, with the former intended for converting Punch-Out!! cabinets and the latter intended for converting standard Nintendo cabinets; the company later offered conversion kits for VS. UniSystem cabinets, with a five-game PlayChoice-5 kit made available alongside the standard ten-game kit.
 Nintendo additionally offered a countertop variant of the PlayChoice-10: the PlayChoice CounterTop System, which featured two control sets side-by-side.
 Games were distributed on printed circuit boards (PCBs) featuring ROM chips and were connected to the motherboard with edge connectors.

 Gameplay is restricted to a set time limit, with two minutes available at minimum; inserting additional coins before play results in bonus session time (called "Prime Time") on top of the added time.
 Players are able to freely switch between games by pressing a button that invoked a game selection menu; they are also able to pause and reset the current game.
 Dual-screen cabinets displayed the selection menu and game instructions on the top screen and the gameplay on the bottom screen.
-The games themselves have minor differences compared to their console counterparts, with all of them including game instructions; some games had other differences, with Punch-Out!! using a battery save to remember a player's initials for high scores.
+The games themselves have minor differences compared to their console counterparts, with all of them including game instructions; some games had other differences, with Punch-Out!! using battery-backed memory to remember a player's initials for high scores.

+Around 30,000 machines were made, with roughly 20,000 sold in North America and 6,000 sold in the United Kingdom.
+Canterbury Christ Church University professor Alan Meades reported that the PlayChoice-10 was popular with British pubs, with sales galvanized by the efforts of major brewery Allied Lyons to test the machines on-site.

 There are 53 games that are confirmed to have released on the PlayChoice-10.
 Nintendo ultimately announced on July 31, 1992, that it would discontinue all of its arcade machines due to lack of profitability.